abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 Creating Dockerfile 2048.d
 ```

-The new file `2048.d` has been generated :
+The following file has been generated:

-- `2048.d` is the Dockerfile for your 2048 abcdesktop application
+- `2048.d` — the generated Dockerfile for the 2048 abcdesktop.io application

-You can read the content of the Dockerfile `2048.d`.
-List all labels, and confirm that the icon file is uuencoded format.
-Uuencoding is a form of binary-to-text encoding.
+Inspect the content of `2048.d`.
+Verify that all labels are present and that the icon data is base64-encoded (a form of binary-to-text encoding).

-Now it's time to build your 2048 app.
-Run the command `docker build` command.
+Build the 2048 application image using the `docker build` command.

-> Replace the value of the REGISTRY with your own if need
+> Replace the value of `REGISTRY` with your own registry name if needed.

 ```
 REGISTRY=abcdesktopio
 docker build -f 2048.d -t $REGISTRY/2048.d .
 ```

-You should read the output :
+The expected output is:

 ```
 [+] Building 62.3s (8/8) FINISHED                                                                                                                                                           docker:default